aplteam/SMTP/README.md

 **Note:** `SMTP` releases are published as [Tatin](https://tatin.dev "Link to the principal Tatin Registry") packages, see there.

-1. Install the package with
+1. To try it out, load the package into the workspace with

    ```
    ]TATIN.LoadPackage [tatin]SMTP